Liam-Henry-BBD/GrabIt/README.md

 ## Features

-- **Login System**: Every user logs into the system using GitHub Authentification.
+- **Login System**: Every user logs into the system using GitHub Authentication.
 - **Project Setup**: Team leads can set up new projects, add tasks, and manage team members.
 - **Task Grab**: Team members can grab available tasks and track progress.
 - **Task Assignment**: Tasks can be assigned difficulty points (simple, medium, hard).